inasafe/inasafe-doc/docs/source/training/qgis/Chapter-08-Using_InaSAFE.rst

 .. image:: /static/training/qgis/8_041.*
    :align: center

-Now you already learn about how to use InaSAFE from using InaSAFE Keyword Wizard to define keyword attribute, how to run InaSAFE with InaSAFE dock and Impact Function Wizard, how to modify minimum needs, and how to use OSM Downloader to download OpenStreetMap data directly.
+Now you have learned about how to use InaSAFE from using InaSAFE Keyword Wizard to define keyword attribute, how to run InaSAFE with InaSAFE dock and Impact Function Wizard, how to modify minimum needs, and how to use OSM Downloader to download OpenStreetMap data directly.
-InaSAFE it’s really help use to know the impact of disaster and how we can create some plan if the disaster happen in real life.
+InaSAFE is really helpful for us to know the impact of disaster and how we can create some plans if the disaster were to happen in real life.